Click on the links below to find out more

 A continuous passive motion (CPM) machine is used to assist joint healing and maintain hip mobility.
 Weight bearing is increased gradually as tolerated at four weeks, and anticipate unassisted walking at six to eight weeks.
 Strengthening exercises and nonimpact activities (cycling, swimming, elliptical) are also progressed at four weeks.
 For athletes, jogging starts three months after surgery and return to full sport is allowed at four months.
 The total recovery time from PAO surgery is from 6-12months.

 PAO Surgery is very complex, and it can have significant complications.
-Dr Slattery employs numerous techniques throughout the procedure to minimize surgical risks, but complications can still occur.
+Dr Slattery employs numerous techniques throughout the procedure to minimize risks, but complications from surgery can still occur.
 Risks specific to PAO surgery include:

-- Bleeding: as the pelvic bone has to be cut numerous times, there can be significant blood loss from this operation.
-Dr Slattery routinely uses blood salvage techniques to minimize the use of blood transfusions post operatively.
+- Bleeding: as the pelvic bone has to be cut numerous times, there can be blood loss from this operation.
+Dr Slattery routinely uses blood salvage techniques, specialised perfusionist staff, and medications to minimize the use of blood transfusions post operatively.

 - Over/Undercorrection: Despite x rays taken during the operation, it may be required to change the position of the bones in the immediate post operative period.